Polar-Tang/notes/content/Http Request/nginx/config file.md

 ### Upstream server
-Upstream server in nginx refers to the backend server that nginx proxies to
+Define a group of server that can be referenced later

 ### Load balancing
 To load balance our website we need to specify the number of worker process.
 The work processes are like the number of nginx instance, and this number use to be the number of the server cpu cores